rails/rails/guides/source/tuning_perf_for_deployment.md

 In a few cases it may not make sense to preload your application.
 In that case it's possible to turn off application preloading.

-Puma preloads your application by default by calling +preload_app!+ in +config/puma.rb+.
+Puma preloads your application by default by calling `preload_app!` in `config/puma.rb`.
 If you remove this call, your application will not be preloaded unless you specify a command line parameter to preload it.

 ### Memory Allocators and Configuration